EOSgithub/linked-blog-starter-md/Afterword.md

 I could hear him shifting in his chair behind me, but he didn't respond.

-"Lutheria sent you when she could have sent Chondrus to do what you did tonight," I continued, measuring out the dried herbs.
+"Lutheria sent you when she could have ordered Chondrus to do what you did tonight," I continued, measuring out the dried herbs.
 "Someone who wouldn't have cared about the cost.
 Someone who wouldn't have hesitated, or shown mercy."

 "Maybe that would have been better—"

 "Would it?"
 I turned to face him, the tea steeping in my hands.
-"She chose you for a reason, Cosmo.
+"She chose you for a reason.
 Maybe because she knew you'd do the job.
 Or maybe because she knew it would break something inside you, and that's what she wanted.
 But you still have a choice about who you become after."

 He stared at me for a long moment, something unreadable flickering across his features.
 Then, slowly, some of the tension seemed to drain from his shoulders.